-Databases are required as part of the Common Components Blueprints.
+Databases are required as per the CIC Installation and Configuration Guide.
 RDBMS is often a customer preference.
 Genesys recommends either Microsoft SQL Server 2012 or Oracle 12c.
 For Business Continuity there are specific requirements on the database features utilized.

 The RDBMS is often a customer provided component of the solution.
 If not, this must be installed as part of the solution.